Belalskr/Motor-Controlled-by-Potentiometer/README.md

 When you change the potentiometer value , the DC-motor speed changes..

-when you push thebutton , external interrupt is activated and the DC MOTOR reverse its direction
+when you push thebutton , external interrupt is activated and the DC MOTOR reverse its direction.

+multiple AVR modules are used such as external interrupts and ADC